GeeJoe/LifecycleEventBus/README.md

 ## ThreadMode
 The Observer's `onEvent()` is running on the thread which `LifecycleEventBus.sendEvent` is invoked by defalut.
-You can pass the ThreadMode as a param to `observer()` or `observeForever` to sprcify which thread the observer should run on.
+You can pass the ThreadMode as a param to `observer()` or `observeForever` to specify which thread the observer should run on.

 set ThradMode to `ThreadMode.MAIN` and the observer will run on main thread.
 ```kotlin